Apple says U.S. tariffs on China would hit 'wide range' of products | MarketScreener

 In its letter, Apple argued that the way U.S. trade officials calculate the U.S. trade balance - attributing the entire value of a product to a country like China where final assembly happens - fails to reflect the true value that Apple generates in the United States.
 The company noted it spent $50 billion with 9,000 U.S. suppliers in its most recent fiscal year, including Texas-based chip firm Finisar Corp and Kentucky-based Corning Inc.

-"It is difficult to see how tariffs that hurt U.S. companies and U.S. consumers will advance the Government's objectives with respect to China's technology policies," Apple said in its letter.
+"Given the balance of Apple’s economic footprint, the burden of the proposed tariffs will fall much more heavily on the United States than on China," Apple said in its letter.

+The technology sector is one of the biggest potential losers in the proposed $200 billion tariff list.
+Fitness tracker maker Fitbit said it would be hit by tariffs, and chipmaker Intel Corp said the levies could slow down the adoption of 5G networks, the next generation of wireless data technology for phones and other devices.

-(Reporting by Stephen Nellis in San Francisco and Laharee Chatterjee in Bengaluru; editing by Richard Chang and Tom Brown)
+(Reporting by Stephen Nellis in San Francisco; additional reporting by Laharee Chatterjee in Bengaluru; editing by Tom Brown and Leslie Adler)

 By Stephen Nellis